acuity-sr/bkstg-devops/README.md

 #### B.4.1 Git-ops/Infrastructure Lifecycle

-This section got too large and complex to fit inline and not be a distraction.
-Read all about it [here](./infra-lifecycle/infra-lifecycle.md).

-We are interested in an architecture that deploys an traditional 3-tiered app (ui, api, db) over a Kubernetes cluster which itself is deployed over provisioned public cloud infrastructure.
+The general idea is that our applications are traditional 3-tier apps, consisting of a UI, API and DB.
+We want to deploy the various pieces into a kubernetes cluster, which itself is provisioned over a public cloud (Azure) infrastructure.

 The goal is to build Infrastructure as Code (IaC), which allows us to treat as much of the infrastructure as cattle as possible.

-As we'll see, this is currently not a 100% certainty, but can be assured for some use-cases within the normal flow.
-We want this ability to make changes and possibly recreate the infrastructure at will
+As we shall see in the remainder of this document, a large fraction of the common use-cases, we can accomplish this notion of treating our infrastructure as cattle.
+What we want really is an ability to create/update/delete/recreate the application and it's necessary infrastructure at will in am automated fashion.

 #### B.4.2 GitOps or not to GitOps?
 That is the question.